xwu36/financial_exchange_prototype_v2/README.md

 - [x] Building C++ files using Bazel in Visual Studio Code
 - [x] Testing your code using [Google Test](https://github.com/google/googletest)
-- [x] Debugging with [CodeLLDB Extension](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) to provide pretty printing for STL containers such as std::map and std::vector.
+- [x] Debugging with [CodeLLDB Extension](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) to provide pretty printing for STL containers such as `std::map` and `std::vector`.

 You can use this template for most of your C++ projects without the need for changing the BUILD files.